 Rutgers thought that in a Jewish context, a stone carrying that formula might be intrusive, recycled for a new inscription, or simply reused as scrap material for a tomb closure or repair work within the site.
 He pointed out that D. M. never appears in the graffiti or painted epitaphs and that "typically Jewish information" had not been found in the D. M. inscriptions (41).

-In addition to the problems in estimating the physical extent of the catacombs, it is also difficult to determine the ownership of small catacombs of hypogea and whether or not all their occupants subscribed to the same religious belief system (42).
+In addition to the problems in estimating the physical extent of the catacombs, it is also difficult to determine the ownership of underground burial sites (hypogea) of limited extent and whether or not all their occupants subscribed to the same religious belief system (42).
 A number of funerary hypogea seem to have been commissioned and used on an intimate scale by affluent families or groups whose members might not have all converted to Christianity.
 Isolated Jewish tombs have been identified in the Monteverde area at some distance from the known catacomb site, and in the vicinity of the San Sebastiano catacomb.
 No doubt Jews also buried sub divo in many sites (43).
-The fifty or so Christian and Jewish catacombs now known are generally thought to have served certain religious communities.
+The fifty or so Christian and Jewish catacombs now known are generally thought to have served particular congregations.
 Only four Jewish catacombs, however, survive today: two in the area of the via Appia (Vigna Randanini and Vigna Cimarra) and the two below the Villa Torlonia.

 - L. V. Rutgers, Jews of Late Ancient Rome, p.
 67.